bgachara/bgachara.github.io/posts/rust_ref.md

 ## Closures

 - Anonymous functions that can capture the state of the environment.
-- Entre' of functional programming in Rust.
-- Closures are called lazily which can help provide significant performance benefits under some conditions.
+Entre' of functional programming in Rust.
+Closures are called lazily which can help provide significant performance benefits under some conditions.

 ### Closure syntax

-- same as functions but input parameters placed between | |.
+- Same as functions but input parameters placed between | |.

 ```rust
 /* function */